Guido Marzulli: Biography

 His works have a realistic basis, but also a subjective component which reflects the inner feelings of the painter.

 He is considered a contemporary representative of figurative realism.

 Stylistically, Guido Marzulli can be associated with Contemporary Realism.

-The painstaking quality of the refinement in his paintings mean production is not high, so paintings are found only rarely on the market as a result.
+The painstaking quality of the refinement in his paintings means production is not high, so paintings are found only rarely on the market as a result.

-Marzulli starts from the belief that the pictorial story doesn’t need intermediaries to explain the meanings, but must be easy to interpret by common people who should be able to recognize themselves into it, feel direct emotions and find out resemblances of own private memories without any difficulties.
+Marzulli starts from the belief that the pictorial story doesn’t need intermediaries to explain the meanings, but must be easy to interpret by common people who should be able to recognize themselves in it, feel direct emotions and find out resemblances to their own private memories without any difficulties.

 He, on the other hand, doesn’t scatter himself behind symbolism or hidden meanings, and keeps a fine balance between contemporary and an everyday sense of elapsed time, getting inspired by memories and by social reality, interpreting those, sometimes with an indirect nostalgic mind, with a straight and equable language, chromatic evocative personal sense and often adapting the mere visual aspect to his own feeling and, to his own ideal of composite armory.

-He composed, with a well balanced idealism and realism at the same time, views and characteristic urban glimpses with easy reading expression and with an intimate and realistic background, together with life scenes, open markets, seascapes, intimate domestic interiors with figures and intense portraits, some of these representing his wife, the source of inspiration of many of his works.
+He wrote about his thoughts and characteristic urban scenes with a mix of idealism and realism.
+He also painted life scenes, open markets, seascapes, intimate domestic interiors with figures, and intense portraits, some of which were of his wife, who inspired many of his works.